onnx/onnx-mlir/docs/LoweringCode.md

   Value dim(Value val, int64_t index);
 };
 ```
+** MemRef builder class. **

-It defines 4 distinct methods: how to allocate memory on the heap (`alloc`), on the stack (`alloca`), how to free memory from the heap (`dealloc`), and how to get the dimension of a multi-dimensional memory reference for a given dimension.
-The `alloca` methods above allows for the multi-dimensional memory to have dynamic dimensions, passed as the value range `dynSymbols`.
-There are variant of these calls for static dimensions only and for providing alignment constraints.
-See the [MLIRDialectBuilder.hpp](../src/Dialect/ONNX/MLIRDialectBuilder.hpp) file for up to date information.
+It defines 4 distinct methods: how to allocate memory (`alloc`) and free (`dealloc`) memory from the heap, how to allocate memory on the stack (`alloca`), and how to extract the dimension of a multi-dimensional memory reference for a given dimension.
+The `alloca` method above allows for the multi-dimensional memory to have dynamic dimensions; these dynamic dimensions are specified by the parameter `dynSymbols`.
+There are variant of these methods for static dimensions only and for providing alignment constraints.
+See the [MLIRDialectBuilder.hpp](../src/Dialect/ONNX/MLIRDialectBuilder.hpp) file for the full set of supported operations.

 ## Generating Krnl Operations